Mature Masculine

 Objectivity is the Magician's capacity to see reality as it is—not as he wishes or fears it to be.

 This is not cold detachment.
-True objectivity includes awareness of one's subjectivity.
-It means knowing how personal filters shape perception.
+Real objectivity includes awareness of one's subjectivity.
+It means knowing how our personal filters shape what we see.

 Objectivity and the Magician

-The Magician archetype works with knowledge and transformation.
-Both need clear perception.
+The Magician works with knowledge and transformation.
+Both require clear perception.

 Healthy objectivity in the Magician: